 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
 This is a non-significant dimensional discrepancy.
 Assuming the accident analysis calculations used a smaller volume, the as-found volume meets its function.

 MTM if: 1) The PD adversely affected the mitigating systems cornerstone objective.
-Specifically, regardless of the conclusion of the operability or functionality determination, the as-found condition resulted in reasonable doubt with respect to the availability, reliability or capability of systems reliant on this volume.
+Specifically, regardless of the conclusion of the operability or functionality determination, the as-found condition resulted in reasonable doubt with respect to the availability, reliability, or capability of systems reliant on this volume.
 For example:

 The accident analysis assumed a value higher than the as-found and the actual volume required the licensee to re-perform accident analysis calculations to assure the accident analysis requirements were met.